 Cenote Rio Secreto or Secret River Cenote

-Rio Secreto, an underground stream in the center of the Yucatecan jungle abounding of cenotes and caverns, is less than 13 miles (21 kilometers) from Playa del Carmen.
+Rio Secreto, an underground stream in the center of the Yucatecan jungle abounding with cenotes and caverns, is less than 13 miles (21 kilometers) from Playa del Carmen.
 The most thrilling experience is touring the caverns and exploring the Secret River to its fullest.

 The typical tour route is about a third of a mile long (around half a kilometer) and lasts around one hour and a half.
 You will explore around 60 meters of caves and underground rivers in which you can go for a swim.
 For this tour, you need to follow your experienced guide wearing a neoprene suit, a lifejacket, and special water shoes plus a helmet with a headlamp.